 Students will have the opportunity to view the content independently and complete the course with online exams or project submission.

 In general, we advise to take these courses (starting in the 3rd semester) for the supplementary area, as they offer a good opportunity to deepen GIS applications.

 If starting in the 3rd semester, it is recommended to take the first module.
-Since the GIS box uses different software than the course (QGIS instead of ArcGIS), I would advise against taking the other courses this semester for those without GIS experience to avoid confusion between programs.
+Since the GIS box uses different software than the geographical course (QGIS instead of ArcGIS), we advise against taking the other courses this semester for those without GIS experience to avoid confusion between programs.

 The courses can be found in the supplementary area of the B.Sc.
-AngGeo in RWTHonline.
+Applied Geography in RWTHonline.